-Cognitive Harmony Technologies (CHT) Accelerator has received a $100,000 donation from Pangaea Health and Wellness, LLC to assist five companies chosen for scholarships for NJ social equity cannabis license applicants.
+Cognitive Harmony Technologies (CHT) Accelerator has received a $100,000 donation from Pangaea Health and Wellness, LLC.
+They will assist five companies chosen for scholarships for NJ cannabis social equity license applicants.

 Pangea hired Harvest 360 to help them.
 They are for five applicants to be able to use their service.
 NJ.com and the NJ Veterans Chamber of Commerce are picking the five.
 The application process is closed.

-CHT Accelerator works across the country, providing templates, training guides, and vigorous coaching sessions developed by cannabis industry professionals to educate social equity cannabis license applicants on the nuances of the application process and general business operations.
+CHT Accelerator works across the country providing templates, training guides, and vigorous coaching sessions.
+They were developed by cannabis industry professionals to educate NJ cannabis social equity license applicants on the nuances of the application process and general business operations.

-“As a New Jersey cannabis license appellant, this donation to CHT Accelerator is follow-through on our cannabis license supplemental submission commitment to provide free resources to educate minority, women, and disabled veteran cannabis license applicants,” he added
+“As a New Jersey cannabis license appellant, this donation to CHT Accelerator is a follow-through on our cannabis license supplemental submission commitment.
+To provide free resources to educate minority, women, and disabled veteran cannabis license applicants,” he added.

 Frascella said that if Pangea wins a license, they will dedicate a 20,000 sq. ft. space to a cannabis business incubator and education center.
 It would provide free support to social equity businesses and microbusinesses, low-interest loans, a dispensary accelerator program, and employment opportunities.

-Pangea is one of the companies that took the NJ Department of Health to court over issues with the 2018 medical cannabis application process and won, which means their application must be reconsidered.
+Pangea is one of the companies that took the NJ Department of Health to court over the 2018 medical cannabis application process and won.
+That means their application must be reconsidered.

-CHT Accelerator is a joint venture by a team of cannabis business veterans who are software engineers and Harvest 360 Technologies LLC, a subsidiary of Blue Diamond Ventures Inc (OTC: BLDV).
-CHT Managing Partner David Serrano noted the Pangaea Health and Wellness provided $100,000 to assist social equity cannabis license applicants from communities most hurt by the War on Drugs.
+CHT Accelerator is a joint venture.
+They have a team of cannabis business veterans who are software engineers and Harvest 360 Technologies LLC, a subsidiary of Blue Diamond Ventures Inc (OTC: BLDV).
+CHT Managing Partner David Serrano noted Pangaea Health and Wellness provided $100,000 to assist social equity cannabis license applicants from communities most hurt by the War on Drugs.

 They have developed and tested a fair mechanism to help applications customizable to applications for cannabis licenses in different states.